 - Barrier analysis was employed in Uganda, Guinea, and Bangladesh under ACCESS-FP to identify barriers to the transition from LAM to other modern FP methods.
 Findings helped to inform the design of MCHIP community-based messages and materials.1,2

-- In Kenya, MCHIP is supporting the Ministry to pilot an approach to integrate maternal, infant, and young child nutrition (MIYCN) and FP services within communities and facilities.
-While at facility for antenatal, intrapartum and postnatal care, as well as FP and well child services, women receive MIYCN and FP messages and are offered referrals according to need.
-In addition, the program has a strong focus on community activities: CHWs share integrated counseling messages during home visits using MIYCN-FP counseling cards.
-Messages focus on the importance of exclusive breastfeeding for the first six months, the Lactational Amenorrhea Method (LAM) and timely transition to another modern FP method, return to fertility, and postpartum contraceptive options.
+- In Kenya, MCHIP supported the Ministry to pilot an approach to integrate maternal, infant, and young child nutrition (MIYCN) and FP services within communities and facilities.
+While at facility for antenatal, intrapartum and postnatal care, as well as FP and well child services, women received MIYCN and FP messages and were offered referrals according to need.
+In addition, the program had a strong focus on community activities: CHWs shared integrated counseling messages during home visits using MIYCN-FP counseling cards.
+Messages focused on the importance of exclusive breastfeeding for the first six months, the Lactational Amenorrhea Method (LAM), and timely transition to another modern FP method, return to fertility, and postpartum contraceptive options.

-- In Bangladesh, through the Healthy Fertility Study, PPFP is integrated within a successful maternal and newborn health community program, which includes home visits, community mobilization sessions and engagement of “LAM Ambassadors,” as well as counseling and distribution of FP methods.
+- In Bangladesh, through the Healthy Fertility Study, PPFP was integrated within a successful maternal and newborn health community program, which included home visits, community mobilization sessions, and engagement of “LAM Ambassadors,” as well as counseling and distribution of FP methods.

-- In Liberia and Guinea, MCHIP has tested innovative approaches such as working with beauty salons to promote FP, distribute condoms, and make referrals for other modern methods.
-Furthermore, in Liberia, MCHIP has started a Contraceptives for Market Project in Grand Bassa and Margibi counties in nine markets.
-This approach provides FP health education and services at selected markets in an effort to bring services closer to women through trained peer volunteers.
-MCHIP has also developed a sermon guide and engaged Liberian religious leaders in promoting FP.
+- In Liberia and Guinea, MCHIP tested innovative approaches such as working with beauty salons to promote FP, distributing condoms, and making referrals for other modern methods.
+Furthermore, in Liberia, MCHIP started a Contraceptives for Market Project in Grand Bassa and Margibi counties in nine markets.
+This approach provided FP health education and services at selected markets in an effort to bring services closer to women through trained peer volunteers.
+MCHIP also developed a sermon guide and engaged Liberian religious leaders in promoting FP.

 - In Mali, integrating PPFP into the work of a new cadre of CHWs, called Agents de Santé Communautaire, along with skills strengthening of community health center staff, led to a doubling of FP uptake in MCHIP-supported districts from 2011 to 2012.